 Post-Shoot Image Review

-Within a few days of the shoot, I will send you a link to a password protected gallery containing all of the images taken during our shoot.
+Within a few days of the shoot, I will send you a link to a password-protected gallery containing all of the images taken during our shoot.
 This will allow you to review the images at your leisure and make sure you are okay with all of them.
-If you find images that you do not want published, you can send me their filenames and I will mark the images as "not for publication", or delete them outright, whichever you prefer.
+If you find images that you do not want published, you can send me their filenames and I will mark those images as "not for publication", or delete them outright, whichever you prefer.

 Saying No is Always Fine